Harshavardhanyedla/collabX/README.md

-zproject:
+project:
   name: "Student Corner"
   tagline: "For Students, From Students"
   description: >
     A modern, accessible, production-ready React website that showcases learning roadmaps, open-source student projects, and a vibrant community area.
 Built with TypeScript, Tailwind CSS, and modern web technologies.

 features:
   core_functionality: